Mission of the Residency Program

 What are the clinical strengths of the program?

 All of our case volume requirements far exceed the national average and minimum requirements.
 However, our high-volume rotations are cardiac, thoracic, and neuroanesthesia.
-We also have a busy pain and regional service
+We also have a busy pain and regional service.

 Are there any changes expected in the department and is the department stable?

 Many of our faculty members have been at the University of Virginia for over 10 years.
-We are relatively unique in having a high percentage of faculty members that have stayed at the University of Virginia and are committed to teaching.
-Dr. Rich, our department chair, has been on the faculty for over 20 years and previously served as program director.
+We are relatively unique in having a high percentage of faculty members who have stayed at the University of Virginia and are committed to teaching.
+Dr. Rich, our department chair, has been on the faculty for 25 years and previously served as program director.
 Likewise, Dr. Nemergut, our program director, and Dr. Littlewood, our vice-chair for education, have an extensive history at the University of Virginia.
 We also have many new and energetic young faculty members who have been recruited from all areas of the country.
 Our program has received a 5 year accreditation so no major changes are needed or expected.
 Nevertheless, we continue to strive for constant improvement in order to train the best residents in the United States and prepare them for the future of anesthesiology.